tpombeiro87/web_crawler/README.md

 Done by
 -------

-This was a task developed by Tiago Pombeiro.
+This was developed by Tiago Pombeiro.